 The effect of Nrf2 KO was examined because Nrf2 is a master regulator of anti-oxidative stress and anti-inflammatory responses to external and internal stimuli (52, 53, 54, 55, 56).
-The effect was tested by comparing the Nrf2 knockout (KO; -/-) mice with the WT mice conditioned on a diet, DSS challenge and aging.
+The effect was evaluated by comparing Nrf2 knockout (KO; -/-) mice with the WT mice conditioned on a diet, DSS challenge and aging.
 Shannon index was used to estimate alpha diversity of the samples at the out level.
 The results are presented in Figure 2A.
 Shannon index averages were compared using mixed-effects linear regression models.
 The index average was significantly higher in the Nrf2 KO group compared to WT (p-value < 0.01), and increased as the mice aged.
 The index averages at both, the early and the late time points were significantly higher than at the baseline (both p-values < 0.01).
 Alpha diversity was also lower in DSS-challenged groups even when they received the dietary additives of cranberry or PEITC (both p-values < 0.01).
 Sequencing depth affects Shannon index as higher number of reads increases the probability of observing less common OTUs (Supplemental Figure 2A).
 Therefore, a sensitivity analysis was conducted to investigate Shannon index inflation due to sequencing depth differences by adding 1 to all OTU counts.
 This removed Shannon index correlation with sequencing depth (Supplemental Figure 2B).
-Repeating the analysis of the transformed count data showed that the genotype effect remained significant, with NRF2 KO samples having higher mean Shannon index compared to WT (p-value = 0.02).
-However, the differences of DSS+cranberry or DSS+PEITC with the unchallenged group became non-significant, with only the DSS+AIN93M group being significantly lower as compared to the control (no-DSS+AIN93M, p-value < 0.01).
-The results are shown in Figure 2B and suggest that the two additives had protective effect on the microbiome richness and diversity.
+Repeating the analysis of the transformed count data showed that the genotype effect remained significant, with Nrf2 KO samples having higher mean Shannon index compared to WT (p-value = 0.02).
+However, the differences of DSS+Cranberry or DSS+PEITC with the unchallenged group became non-significant, with only the DSS+AIN93M group being significantly lower as compared to the control (no-DSS+AIN93M, p-value < 0.01).
+The results are shown in Figure 2B and suggest that the two additives had protective effects on the microbiome richness and diversity.
 The transformation also removed the aging effect.

 3.3 Principal components analysis shows association of microbiome composition with diet and genotype

 Next, OTU counts were aggregated at the Phylum level.
 In total, 22 phyla were identified, top 10 of which accounted for >99.96% of all the hits.
 Since deeper sequencing could increase the chances of identifying rare organisms (Supplemental Figure 3), and the samples varied quite greatly by sequencing depth (Supplemental Figure 1), rare phylum were excluded from downstream analysis.
-Data from the 3 experiments was combined for the analysis, however, each group of samples was visualized separately to highlight the differences between experimental conditions (Figure 4).
+Data from the three experiments was combined for the analysis; however, each group of samples was visualized separately to highlight the differences between experimental conditions (Figure 4).
 The PCA suggested relatively high inter-experiment variability, specifically, the relative lower abundance of Bacteroidetes, and the relative higher abundance of Verrucomicrobia in Exp03 as compared to Exp01 and Exp02.
 Relative abundances of Firmicutes and Actinobacteria were higher in the WT DSS-treated mice in Exp03 as compared to all the other groups, while Epsilonbacteraeota were more abundant in all Nrf2-KO and WT control (AIN93M) groups as compared to the rest.
 DSS+PEITC samples grouped between the negative (no-DSS+AIN93M) and the positive (DSS+AIN93M) controls, suggesting the potential protective effect of PEITC on microbiome of DSS-treated mice.

 The top 10 most abundant Phylum were used in the next step of PCA analysis.
-The analysis showed a strong effect of diet on the microbial composition.
+The results showed a strong effect of diet on the microbial composition.
 Specifically, relative abundance of Firmicutes and Verrucomicrobia increased, while relative abundance of Proteobacteria, Deferribacteres and Epsilonbacteraeota decreased, in all the WT DSS-treated groups as compared to the control diet groups (AIN93M).
 Exp03 data was reanalyzed separately to remove a potential study effect in examining the effect of Nrf2-KO (Figure 5).